Skip to main content

 The best legal advice on charges dropped we can offer is to get immediate help from an experienced attorney as soon as possible after you have been arrested.
 Delaying in seeking help will only make it more difficult to get criminal charges dropped.

-An experienced defense attorney will be able to examine all the evidence and information regarding your case, and can seek out additional witnesses and evidence that can help your case.
+An experienced defense lawyer will be able to examine all the evidence and information regarding your case, and can seek out additional witnesses and evidence that can help your case.
 The more experienced your attorney, the greater likelihood that they can assemble enough information to convince the prosecution to drop the charges.

 Your attorney may also be able to collect sufficient evidence that you did not commit the alleged crime, known as exculpatory evidence.
 This can be an alibi that places you elsewhere when the crime was committed, DNA evidence, alternative witness testimony, and other forms of evidence that can exonerate you.